19hours/sg-statutes/Acts/Securities and Futures Act.md

 (c) the provision of market collateral;

-(d) a contract effected by a designated clearing house for the purpose of realising property provided as market collateral, or any disposition of property pursuant to such a contract;
+(d) a contract effected by an approved clearing house or a recognised clearing house for the purpose of realising property provided as market collateral, or any disposition of property pursuant to such a contract;

-(e) a disposition of property in accordance with the business rules of a designated clearing house as to the application of property provided as market collateral;
+(e) a disposition of property in accordance with the business rules of an approved clearing house, or a recognised clearing house, relating to the application of property provided as market collateral;

 (f) a disposition of property as a result of which the property becomes subject to a market charge, or any transaction pursuant to which that disposition is made;